jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 endmodule

 ```
-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v4/13.png" alt="drawing" width="900"/></div>

 ## Mealy FSM Using ROM

-A Mealy sequential machine can also be implemented using a ROM memory as shown below.
+A Mealy sequential machine can also be implemented using ROM memory as shown below.
 The ROM
 memory holds the next state and output content.
 The external inputs and the current state form the
 address input to the ROM.
 The ROM typically is implemented using LUTs instead of BlockRAM since
 LUTs give a better utilization ratio resulting from a smaller number of states in a design.